LucasMS/HMA-LMA-SMP2017/README.md

 # HMA-LMA-SMP2017
-Prediction of HMA-LMA dichotomy by machine learning as in Moitinho-Silva 2017
+## Machine learning part of the publication Prediction of HMA-LMA dichotomy by machine learning as in Moitinho-Silva Front.
+Microbiol.
+2017

 Scripts are to be run according to their numerica order.
 As it is set, outputs will be written locally.